mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 My eyes tried to focus on the blue glow as a dozen bright amber spotlights suddenly came alive from a place in the water. _Slavers!_

 "Pomri!"
 I said, quickly rising to my feet.
 But my muscles refused to work enough to muster a run, much less a sprint.
-As the blue glow was quickly blotted out by the amber lights, I called out to her, "Pomri!"
-And immediately a pair of the amber lights turned my way, impaling the dark with their beams.
-They ran after me without a pause, and I stood petrified.
-They were impossible to locate but for the sounds of their feet against the pebbles.
+The blue glow was blotted out by the amber lights, and I could see her in full light now, holdinig her spear defensively.
+A crew of five spotlights emerged from the source of the spotlights, holding their lights to her, and the minute they set foot on land, she sprung into action, taking out one of the slavers.
+But the other four quickly bound her with weighted nets and wrested away her spear with a rope anchor.
+"Pomri!"
+I called out to her, and immediately two of the amber lights turned my way, impaling the dark with their beams.
+Somehow, the distance between us had become immeasurable, as if some illusion had been cast onto by the intense beams of theiir lanterns.
+Without a pause, they ran after me but I just stood there, my mind faltering and petrified in their light.

 From behind me, another pair of feet pattered against the rock.
 I huddled in anticipation, but the steps passed by me and charged ahead toward the lights.
 Through the lantern lights, I saw hae silhouette, dressed in dark and tattered clothes, and a paddle in hae hand.
 Across the beach, thi scaled the darkness and took the two slavers by surprise.
 The struggle played out only a few paces before me.
 The sound of breaking glass rang out; one of the lanterns was extinguished.
 The other flailed about as if reaching to land a blow upon any sign of movement.
 Between the commotion of sound and the bright washed out patterns in my eyes, nothing was clear, but I knew that thi had given me the chance to flee to safety. _The cove_.
 With what little strength that remained in my limbs, I crawled back and waited just inside the mouth of the tunnel for some sign of friend or foe.